security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 We identify `sites` with a number of different levels of geographical precision.

-`Site: Exact Location (Longitude or OSM Node Name)` is the first of a pair of values with `Site: Exact Location (Latitude or OSM Node ID)`.
-It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates.
+`Site: Exact Location (Longitude or OSM Object Name)` is the first of a pair of values with `Site: Exact Location (Latitude or OSM Object ID)`.
+It is used to record the most precise location of a site associated with an organization, whether this is an object \(node, way or relation\) on OpenStreetMap or a pair of geographical coordinates.

-* Where an node for the exact site is present on Open Street Map we will enter its name in this field.
+* Where an object for the exact site is present on OpenStreetMap we will enter its name in this field.
-* Where no OSM node exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.
+* Where no OSM object exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.

-## Site: Exact Location \(Latitude or OSM Node ID\) {#organization_site_ex_loc_id}
+## Site: Exact Location \(Latitude or OSM object ID\) {#organization_site_ex_loc_id}

 ### Description

-The latitude or OSM node ID number of the most precise location of a site associated with this organization.
+The latitude or OSM object ID number of the most precise location of a site associated with this organization.

 ### Type of field

-Second value of a longitude/latitude pair \(using [EPSG:3857](http://spatialreference.org/ref/epsg/wgs-84/)\), or an OSM Node ID number.
+Second value of a longitude/latitude pair \(using [EPSG:3857](http://spatialreference.org/ref/epsg/wgs-84/)\), or an OSM object ID number.

 ### Example of use

-If used to record an OSM Node ID number: `452377264`
+If used to record an OSM object ID number: `452377264`
 If used to record a Longitude: `30.09716`

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.

-`Site: Exact Location (Latitude or OSM Node ID)` is the second of a pair of values with `Site: Exact Location (Longitude or OSM Node Name)`.
-It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates.
+`Site: Exact Location (Latitude or OSM Object ID)` is the second of a pair of values with `Site: Exact Location (Longitude or OSM Object Name)`.
+It is used to record the most precise location of a site associated with an organization, whether this is an object \(node, way or relation\) on OpenStreetMap or a pair of geographical coordinates.

-* Where an node for the exact site is present on Open Street Map we will enter its ID number in this field.
+* Where an object for the exact site is present on OpenStreetMap we will enter its ID number in this field.
-* Where no OSM node exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.
+* Where no OSM object exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.

-## Site: Settlement \(OSM Node Name\) {#organization_site_settlement_name}
+## Site: Settlement \(OSM object Name\) {#organization_site_settlement_name}

 ### Description